Now offering meat, dairy, and bread!

 - Domestic Violence Support

 - Employment Resources

 The Kodiak Cave is open to all currently enrolled Cascadia College students.
-In order to use the Cave guests will be asked to provide a government issued photo ID, as well as show a current copy of their quarterly class schedule.
-The class schedule can either be a paper copy or a photo on the guests phone/electronic device.
-Please ensure that the class schedule clearly shows your name listed.
-The name on the class schedule and the ID must match.
+In order to use the Cave guests will be asked to provide a government issued photo ID, as well as provide their student ID number, as a way to verify their quarterly class schedule.
+The name on the quartely class schedule and the ID must match.